Corporate tax: Types

-Most jurisdictions tax corporations on their income, like the United Kingdom or the United States.
+Most jurisdictions, including the United Kingdom and the United States, tax corporations on their income.
 The United States taxes most types of corporate income at 21%.

 The United States taxes corporations under the same framework of tax law as individuals, with differences related to the inherent natures of corporations and individuals or unincorporated entities.
-Individuals are not formed, amalgamated, or acquired; and corporations do not incur medical expenses except by way of compensating individuals.
+For example, individuals are not formed, amalgamated, or acquired, and corporations do not incur medical expenses except by way of compensating individuals.

 Most systems tax both domestic and foreign corporations.
 Often, domestic corporations are taxed on worldwide income while foreign corporations are taxed only on income from sources within the jurisdiction.

 Taxable income

 The United States defines taxable income for a corporation as all gross income, i.e. sales plus other income minus cost of goods sold and tax exempt income less allowable tax deductions, without the allowance of the standard deduction applicable to individuals.